msyvr/formally/README.md

 - Accessibility: no accessibility features (yet!).
 These are critical.

-- Guidance: Basic instructions up front (header or top of form), or as info buttons associated with specific fiedls.
-An option to get assistance (live chat, a forum, ...) or clarification would be really nice.
+- Guidance for filling in the form: Clear, concise instructions up front (header or top of form) + 'info' buttons with detailed support for individual fields as appropriate.
+An option to access further assistance (live chat, a forum, contact information,...) would be really nice, if available.

 - Input validation: All rendered fields are required, and the email and date fields have a minimal degree of built in validation.
-More comprehensive validation could include input guidance/correction in real time (e.g., blocking DoBs in the future, or autocompleting email for common services).
+More comprehensive validation should include input guidance/correction in real time (e.g., blocking DoBs in the future, or autocompleting email for common services).
 Units and formatting should be automatically flagged or, ideally, corrected (with user verification/approval).

 - Privacy measures such as an option to mask the form temporarily or mask specific fields by default (with a view option for the user to display by choice).

 - Enable user to login and prepopulate form fields with prior data.
 Also, prompt the user to check their inputs prior to submission (formatted alert?).

-- Optimize for mobile.
+- Optimize responsive design for mobile.

 - For longer forms, scroll-based rendering - both to help the task feel less overwhelming, and also to help focus the current input fields.